Last Updated on April 2, 2019 by Katty

 Getting to Lampedusa Island

 The only way to reach the island is by ferry and plane.
 The large boats and ferries depart every few minutes from several destinations in Sicily.
 Porto Empedocle is located quite close to Lampedusa and most ferries coming in to the island are from there.
 The ferries do not take long to reach the island from Porto Empedocle.
-During summers, hydrofoil services are generally used instead of ferries.
+During summer, hydrofoil services are generally used instead of ferries.
 The hydrofoils are much quicker than the traditional ferries, but these also tend to be very crowded due to hordes of tourists that visit the island in the summer months.
-The tickets are very inexpensive and it doesn't take long to reach the island.
+The tickets are very inexpensive and it doesn’t take long to reach the island.
 It is best to avoid travelling during the peak rush hours.

 Moving Around the Island

 Lampedusa is a fairly small island and there are only a handful of places to visit here.
 The best option is to explore the island on foot.
 The main attractions on the island are all centrally located and concentrated in one area which makes it easier to visit them on foot.
 Another great way to explore the island is by hiring a scooter or a moped.
 Mopeds and scooters are available on rent in several places on the island and they are not very expensive.
-However, visitors must be careful with the fuel since there are only a few gas stations on the island.
+However, visitors must be careful with the fuel since there are only a few gas stations.

 Stay and Accommodation